alexanderronan/GrIS/README.md

 Script #7 Plots the Level 2 OCOG & UCL-Land Ice Retracked Elevations for a given study site, as well as its Level 1B LeW over time.

-Non-BEAST algorithms & the plotting algorithm require the included The remaining algorithms require the included
+Non-BEAST algorithms & the plotting algorithm require the included [GIS](/Environments/The remaining algorithms require the included